ankitgupta123445/contact-book/README.md

 # contact-book

-Develop a suite of CRUD APIs for a contact book app Each contact should have a unique email address APIs should support adding/editing/deleting contacts Allow searching by name and email address Search should support pagination and should return 10 items by default per invocation Add unit tests and Integration tests for each functionality.
-Add basic authentication for the app.
-Use environment variables or basic auth(for rest APIs) The code should scale out for millions of contacts per contact book
+_A suite of CRUD APIs for a contact book app_

+_Each contact have a unique email address_

+_APIs support adding/editing/deleting contacts_

+_Allowed searching by name and email address_

+_Search support pagination and returns 10 items by default per invocation_

+_Unit tests and Integration tests for each functionality_

+_Added basic authentication for the app._

+_Environment variables or basic auth(for rest APIs)_

+###### Steps to run

+`./bin/setup-dependency.sh`

+`python runserver.py`